Get Started

 Before you start

-Grab your site ID from the Integration Manager.
+Grab your site ID from Settings → Project → General in the Trodo app.
 It's the only credential the SDK needs (and the Bearer token for the OTLP path).
 Set it as TRODO_SITE_ID in your environment.

 Agentic installation